ant31/achemy/README.md

 # models.py
 from sqlalchemy.orm import Mapped, mapped_column

-from achemy import Base, PKMixin, UpdateMixin
+from achemy import Base, PKMixin, QueryMixin, UpdateMixin

-# It's recommended to create your own Base class for your models
+# Create a common base for models that will have query capabilities.
-class AppBase(Base):
+class AppBase(Base, QueryMixin):
     __abstract__ = True
     # You can add shared logic or configurations here